RaviSolanki27/nextjs-tweet-generator/README.md

 - Generate customized Twitter post images.
 - Easy-to-use interface for inputting user details and tweet content.
 - Real-time preview of the generated image.
+- Add verified (blue, gold) tick with your name
 - Download the customized image and share it on social media.

 ## Demo